-The Imperial County Office of Education (ICOE) is the lead entity in providing other local education agencies with technology support and infrastructure management.
-ICOE provides and manages the broadband fiber optic network for 32 public agencies in the county.
+The Imperial County Office of Education (ICOE) is the lead entity in providing other local educational agencies with technology support and infrastructure management.
+ICOE provides and manages the broadband fiber optic network for 34 public agencies in the county.
 ICOE is also the lead for the K-12 High Speed Network (K12HSN).
-K12HSN enables educators, students and staff across California to access a reliable high speed internet, which delivers high quality online resources to support teaching and learning and promote academic achievement.
+K12HSN enables educators, students and staff across California to access a reliable high-speed internet, which delivers high quality online resources to support teaching and learning and promote academic achievement.
 K12HSN facilitates videoconferencing for distance learning throughout the state for K-12 and California State University campuses.
-The program is also currently engaged in distributing state funding to solve "last mile" connectivity issues for school sites having difficulty obtaining sufficient connection speeds.
+The program is also currently engaged in distributing state funding to solve "last mile" connectivity issues for school sites having difficulty obtaining sufficient connection speeds through the Broadband Infrastructure Improvement Grant (BIIG).